Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Perturbative series of the sine Gordon

 which is consistent with the result Eq.~(\ref{eq:ambiguity}).
 High-order Borel asymptotics neglected here will be required to maintain scheme independence.
 However, their forms are almost fully determined by this requirement as far as one knows the conversion from $v$ to physical scales in Eq.~(\ref{eq:contition}).
 In fact, Eq.~(\ref{eq:contition}) can be interpreted as defining the $\beta$ function for the coupling $v$.

 To summarize, this simple example shows that for the $\beta^2=8\pi^-$ sine Gordon, although the free energy when expanded in terms of $v$ or $\alpha$ has renormalon ambiguity, the full result is recovered from the perturbative series after using the ``principle value prescription''.
 Moreover, the ambiguity must be exactly reproduced in the perturbative calculation.
 It is a good exercise to check this in the fermionic representation~\cite{Witten:1983ar,Knizhnik:1984nr} with ``isospin'' interaction $g^2\bar \psi\gamma^{\mu}\tau^a\psi \bar \psi \gamma_{\mu}\tau_a \psi$ for two flavors of Dirac fermions.
-Dimensional regularization can be consistently implemented in this representation, without breaking the $SU(2)$ symmetry.
+It might be possible to implement the dimensional regularization consistently in this representation, without breaking the $SU(2)$ symmetry.
+However, due to the presence of a Fermi sea, the integrals start to look not well posed enough again, at least to the author, than those in the Bosonic models.